spideruci/morpheus-backend/README.md

 NOTES:
 - Tacoco and parser location are configured in the `.env` file.

-### Analyze
+### analyze

-Example command to get the coverage of all tagged commits for jpacman-framework: `matrix analyze https://github.com/SERG-Delft/jpacman-framework.git  ./20211113-results --tags -1`
+Example command to get the coverage of all tagged commits for jpacman-framework: `matrix analyze https://github.com/SERG-Delft/jpacman-framework.git  ./historical-coverage-json --tags -1`

+### db

+After coverage data has been obtained we can create a database out of all the data to make querying easier: `matrix db ./historical-data-json/ ./jpacman-history.sqlite`

+### extract

+Turning the database into static json files

+`matrix extract ./jpacman-history.sqlite ./history-static/`

+### server

+`matrix server ./jpacman-history.sqlite --port 8080 --host 127.0.0.1`